High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08

 \subsection{Photometric Catalogs}

 To produce the photometric catalogs, the NIRCam SW images were first rebinned to a pixel scale of 0$\farcs$04 per pixel, placing the images for all 17 filters on the same pixel grid.
-Sources were then identified in a detection image comprised of a weighted sum of all NIRCam LW images (F277W, F356W, F410M, F444W) using \photutils\ \citep{Bradley2022} image-segmentation tools.
-Visual inspection of the segmentation image revealed a $2\farcs6$ long lensed arc that had been segmented into five separate components.
+Sources were then identified in a detection image comprised of a weighted sum of the F277W, F356W, and F444W NIRCam LW images using \photutils\ \citep{Bradley2023} image-segmentation tools.
+Visual inspection of the segmentation image revealed a $2\farcs4$ long lensed arc that had been segmented into five separate components.
 Therefore, we combined the separate arc segments into a single source before performing photometry.

-Source fluxes were measured with \photutils\ in isophotal, circular, and elliptical Kron apertures (with scale factors of both 1.5 and 2.5).
-The photometry was corrected to total fluxes by comparing the total (scale factor of 2.5) Kron flux measurements to the flux measurements in the detection image.
+Source fluxes were measured with \photutils\ in flexible elliptical Kron apertures with a scale factor of 1.5.
+The size of the elliptical Kron aperture is calculated for each source by multiplying the Kron scale factor by the Kron radius, which is calculated independently for each source using the first-order moment of its flux distribution.
+It has been shown that measuring colors in small elliptical apertures accurately recovers the colors of distant galaxies \citep{Finkelstein2022,Finkelstein2023}.
+We then performed a second run of \photutils\ on the detection image using Kron apertures with a scale factor of 2.5.
+An aperture correction to the total flux for the small apertures was estimated as the ratio between the flux in the larger aperture and that in the smaller aperture for each source.
+We then applied this aperture correction the fluxes and uncertainties for all filters.